adrajput07/expense-tracker/README.md

 - Single `index.html` file — no framework, no build step
 - Chart.js 4.4.1 (from CDN) for all charts
 - Google Fonts — Syne (headings) + DM Mono (numbers/body)
-- Web Crypto API (built into every modern browser) for AES-256-GCM PAT encryption
+- `localStorage` for transaction data persistence
-- `localStorage` for instant offline data persistence
+- `sessionStorage` for PAT (cleared automatically on tab close)
 - GitHub Pages for free hosting
 - GitHub Gist API for private cloud sync